svenskscifi/karinboye/README.md

 # Step 3

-The network was then trained on a set of selected swedish poems (trainingdata3.txt), for 2000 epochs.
+The network was then trained on a set of selected swedish poems (<i>Trainingdata3.txt</i>), for 2000 epochs.
+A list of the selected works can be found in <i>listoftrainingdata3.txt</i>.

 # Step 4

-And finally the network was trained only on Karin Boye Poems (trainingdata4.txt), for 2000 epochs.
+And finally the network was trained only on Karin Boye Poems <i>trainingdata4.txt</i>, for 2000 epochs.
 Example of results during this phase are shown below.
+A list of the selected works can be found in <i>listoftrainingdata4.txt</i>.

 500 epochs